ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/customization.md

 ### Common Use Case

-The common use case is to only change the `$highlight-color` as the others colors are pretty neutral and industry standard.
+The common use case is to only change the `$highlight-color` as the other colors are pretty neutral and industry standard.

 Other changes are beyond our recommendation.